Bunnyspa/GFChipCalc/README.md

-# GFChipCalculator
-Girls' Frontline HOC Chip Calculator
+# Girls' Frontline HOC Chip Calculator
+This application is a free fan-made application.
+Girls' Frontline and its related images are registered trademarks of Shanghai Sunborn Network Technology Co., Ltd.
+This application is not affiliated with Shanghai Sunborn Network Technology Co., Ltd. in any way.

 ## Requirements
 Java is required to run JAR files.